ali-amirahmadii/PEPTAK/README.md

 ### Canonical Achiral Group-Stratified (Table 2)

-Keeps achiral-canonical **whole-peptide SMILES groups** intact across folds (no leakage), and balances labels when supported.
+Keeps achiral-canonical **whole-peptide SMILES groups** intact across folds (no leakage) between splits, and balances labels when supported.

 **Option A — compute groups on the fly from saved SMILES:**